talfig/Assembler/README.md

 ## 🔍 Linking and Loading: A,R,E Field Encoding

-In every machine code instruction (not data), the assembler inserts specific information into the A,R,E field to facilitate the linking and loading process.
-This field contains three bits - A, R, E -that indicate how the word should be treated when the program is loaded into memory for execution.
+In every machine code instruction (not data), the assembler inserts specific information into the A, R, E field to facilitate the linking and loading process.
+This field contains three bits: A, R, and E, which indicate how the word should be treated when the program is loaded into memory for execution.
 The assembler initially generates code as if it were to be loaded at a start address.
 The information in these bits allows the code to be relocated to any address in memory without requiring reassembly.

 ### The A,R,E Bits: